MoreloNetwork/blockchain-explorer/README.md

 ##### Compile and run the explorer

-Once the Morelo is compiles, the explorer can be downloaded and compiled as follows:
+Once the morelo is compiles, the explorer can be downloaded and compiled as follows:

 ```bash